Seaz9/PiDiViT/README.md

 }
 ```
 📜 License
-This project is under the CC-BY-NC 4.0 license.
-See LICENSE for details.
+This project is under the Apache-2.0 license.

 ⚙️ Acknowledgement
 PiDiViT builds upon the good work of [Devit] (https://github.com/mlzxy/devit).
 Special thanks to the Devit team for their exceptional open-source contributions.